Guide on Scholarships and Assistance for Single Mothers

 The program behind this grant was designed to provide education grants to low-income undergraduate students based on their financial needs.
 They are offered at nearly 3,800 educational institutions, which makes them easy to access and a great option to provide single moms help.

 Students with the most need are prioritized for these grants.
 This includes students who cannot expect financial assistance from their families.
-Since being a single mother means that they are usually their own head of household, this is a good option.
+Since being a single mother means that they are usually their own head of households, this is a good option.

 The amount of money for each Pell Grant is awarded based on a student’s financial need, the cost of their institution, whether they are full-time or part-time students, and whether they plan to attend for the full academic year.